Robert-Tice/AdaRoombot/README.md

 - Export the sysroot directory as ENV_PREFIX

 - You can either open the project in GPS and build from there, or run

 	$ gprbuild -Padaroombot.gpr

 - Copy the built binary to your target

 	$ scp obj/adaroombot pi@hostname.local:/home/pi

 - Connect the USB serial cable to the Raspberry Pi and the Create2

 - Determine which tty corresponds to the USB to serial cable (probably ttyUSB0).
-Look for something that says FTDI or Future TEchology Devices International
+Look for something that says FTDI or Future Technology Devices International

 	$ lsusb

 - Run the program

 	$ ./adaroombot /dev/ttyUSB0

 ## How to add algorithms